Angular-Wave/angular.ts/src/directive/input/input.md

 - See the [HTML Spec on input[type=range]](<https://www.w3.org/TR/html5/forms.html#range-state-(type=range)>)
 - for more info.
 -
-- This has the following consequences for AngularJS:
+- This has the following consequences for AngularTS:
 -
 - Since the element value should always reflect the current model value, a range input
 - will set the bound ngModel expression to the value that the browser has set for the
 - input element.
 For example, in the following input `<input type="range" ng-model="model.value">`,
 - if the application sets `model.value = null`, the browser will set the input to `'50'`.
-- AngularJS will then set the model to `50`, to prevent input and model value being out of sync.
+- AngularTS will then set the model to `50`, to prevent input and model value being out of sync.
 -
 - That means the model for range will immediately be set to `50` after `ngModel` has been
 - initialized.
 It also means a range input can never have the required error.
 -
 - This does not only affect changes to the model value, but also to the values of the `min`,
 - `max`, and `step` attributes.
 When these change in a way that will cause the browser to modify
-- the input value, AngularJS will also update the model value.
+- the input value, AngularTS will also update the model value.
 -
 - Automatic value adjustment also means that a range input element can never have the `required`,
 - `min`, or `max` errors.
 -
 - However, `step` is currently only fully implemented by Firefox.
 Other browsers have problems
 - when the step value changes dynamically - they do not adjust the element value correctly, but
 - instead may set the `stepMismatch` error.
-If that's the case, the AngularJS will set the `step`
+If that's the case, the AngularTS will set the `step`
 - error on the input, and set the model to `undefined`.
 -
 - Note that `input[range]` is not compatible with`ngMax`, `ngMin`, and `ngStep`, because they do
 - not set the `min` and `max` attributes, which means that the browser won't automatically adjust
 - the input value based on their values, and will always assume min = 0, max = 100, and step = 1.
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string=} name Property name of the form under which the control is published.
 - @param {string=} min Sets the `min` validation to ensure that the value entered is greater
 -                  than `min`.
 Can be interpolated.